gvwilson/thirdbit/_posts/2014/2014-10-30-why-we-dont-teach-testing.md

 </p>
 <p>
   My answer was,
-  "I don't know&mdash;you're the scientist."
+  "I don't know–you're the scientist."
   Their response was,
-  "Well, I don't know either&mdash;you're the computer scientist."
+  "Well, I don't know either–you're the computer scientist."
   Books
   <a href="http://www.amazon.com/Writing-Scientific-Software-Guide-Style/dp/0521675952/">like</a>
   <a href="http://www.amazon.com/Accuracy-Reliability-Scientific-Computing-Environments/dp/0898715849/">these</a>